In Him Ministries:

 Matthew 22:34-40 says, “But when the Pharisees heard that he had silenced the Sadducees, they gathered together.
 And one of them, a lawyer, asked him a question to test him.
 “Teacher, which is the great commandment in the Law?”
 And he said to him, “You shall love the Lord your God with all your heart and with all your soul and with all your mind.
 This is the great and first commandment.
 And a second is like it: You shall love your neighbor as yourself.
 On these two commandments depend all the Law and the Prophets.’”

-The only way we can actually love the way Jesus said to love is for the Holy Spirit to transform us into Christ’s image and give us God’s love in our hearts.
+The only way we can actually love the way Jesus wants us to love is for the Holy Spirit to transform us into Christ’s image and give us God’s love in our hearts.

 Romans 5:2-5 says, “Through him we have also obtained access by faith into this grace in which we stand, and we rejoice in hope of the glory of God.
 Not only that, but we rejoice in our sufferings, knowing that suffering produces endurance, and endurance produces character, and character produces hope, and hope does not put us to shame, because God’s love has been poured into our hearts through the Holy Spirit who has been given to us.”